-- operation provides food, cover, and corridors for beneficial organisms such as pollinators, slows water down for erosion control and groundwater recharge, and filters pollution. - (b) Using practices that attract or introduce beneficial insects, provide habitat for birds and mammals, and provide conditions that increase soil biotic diversity serve to supply vital ecological services to organic production systems. - (c) Advantages to certified organic operations that implement these types of production practices include: - (1) Decreased dependence on outside fertility inputs; - (2)Reduced pest management costs; - (3)More reliable sources of clean water; and - (4)Better pollination - (d) Operators shall design and implement measures to maintain and improve landscape and enhance biodiversity quality, by maintaining on-farm wildlife refuge habitats or establishing them where none exist.
-Such habitats may include, but are not limited to: - (1)Extensive grassland such as moorlands, reed land or dry land; - (2)In general all areas which are not under rotation and are not heavily manured: extensive pastures, meadows, extensive grassland, extensive orchards, hedges, hedgerows, edges between agriculture and forest land, groups of trees and/or bushes, and forest and woodland; - (3)Ecologically rich fallow land or arable land: - (4)Ecologically diversified (extensive) field margins;
+- (b) Using practices that attract or introduce beneficial insects, provide habitat for birds and mammals, and provide conditions that increase soil biotic diversity serve to supply vital ecological services to organic production systems. - (c) Advantages to certified organic operations that implement these types of production practices include: - Decreased dependence on outside fertility inputs; - (2) Reduced pest management costs; - (3) More reliable sources of clean water; and - (4) Better pollination - (d) Operators shall design and implement measures to maintain and improve landscape and enhance biodiversity quality, by maintaining on-farm wildlife refuge habitats or establishing them where none exist.
+Such habitats may include, but are not limited to: - (1)Extensive grassland such as moorlands, reed land or dry land; - (2)In general all areas which are not under rotation and are not heavily manured: extensive pastures, meadows, extensive grassland, extensive orchards, hedges, hedgerows, edges between agriculture and forest land, groups of trees and/or bushes, and forest and woodland; - (3)Ecologically rich fallow land or arable land; - (4)Ecologically diversified (extensive) field margins;

-- (5) Waterways, pools, springs, ditches, floodplains, wetlands, swamps and other water rich areas which are not used for intensive agriculture or aquaculture production; - (6) Areas with ruderal flora; - (7) Wildlife corridors that provide linkages and connectivity to native habitat.
+- (5)Waterways, pools, springs, ditches, floodplains, wetlands, swamps and other water rich areas which are not used for intensive agriculture or aquaculture production; - (6)Areas with ruderal flora; - (7)Wildlife corridors that provide linkages and connectivity to native habitat.